shshaw/Splitting/docs/guide.md

 Included in the package are two small stylesheets of recommended CSS that will make text and grid based effects much easier.
 These styles are non-essential, but provide a lot of value.

-- `splitting.css` includes many extra CSS Variables and psuedo elements that help power advanced animations, especially for text.
+- `splitting.css` includes many extra CSS Variables and pseudo elements that help power advanced animations, especially for text.
 - `splitting-cells.css` contain the basic setup styles for cell/grid based effects you'd otherwise need to implement yourself.

 ### Browser Support